TKAB/image-stitcher/README.md

 results.

 ### Platypus
-Two use the script on macOS by dragging two images onto it, use e.g. Platypus, a bash script is included in this rep.
+To use the script on macOS by dragging two images onto it, use e.g. Platypus, a bash script is included in this rep.

 ## Dependencies